NuSkooler/enigma-bbs/docs/filebase/uploads.md

 ## Uploads
 The default ACS for file areas in ENiGMA½ is to allow regular users 'read' and sysops 'read/write'.
 Read ACS includes listing and downloading while write allows for uploading.
 See [File Base ACS](acs.md) for more information.

-To change ACS for a particular area, create an `acs` block specifying ACS for `read` and/or `write`.
-For example, let's allow regular users (in the "users" group) to upload to an area:
+Let's allow regular users (in the "users" group) to upload to an area:
 ```hjson
 uploads: {
     name: Uploads